Agentic AI Architecture: From Prompt to Goal-Directed¶

 Goal-directed agentic architecture separates cognitive reasoning from execution, adds a multi-agent topology taxonomy, and layers an enterprise hardening checklist over the prompt-response baseline.

-Stateless prompt-response systems are the simplest LLM deployment pattern.
-Goal-directed systems extend this into autonomous multi-turn execution: the agent receives an objective, decomposes it into subtasks, executes tools, observes results, and iterates until the goal is met or a stopping condition triggers.
+Stateless prompt-response systems are the simplest way to deploy an LLM.
+Goal-directed systems add autonomous multi-turn execution.
+The agent takes an objective, breaks it into subtasks, runs tools, reads the results, and repeats until it meets the goal or hits a stopping condition.

-arXiv:2602.10479 traces this evolution from foundational theory (BDI, reactive, deliberative) through contemporary LLM patterns.
-The transition is not incremental — it requires structural separation of concerns that prompt-response systems do not need.
+arXiv:2602.10479 traces this evolution from foundational theory (BDI, reactive, deliberative) through current LLM patterns.
+The shift is not incremental.
+It needs a structural separation of concerns prompt-response systems do not.

-The core structural principle: separate cognitive reasoning from execution using typed tool interfaces.
+The core principle is to separate cognitive reasoning from execution using typed tool interfaces.

 graph TD